-Last year, we celebrated 50 years since humans first walked on the moon.
+Last year, we marked 50 years since humans first walked on the moon.
 That was a long time ago.
 Yet, we’re still exploring space today.
-What’s in the rest of our solar system?
-We’ve sent lots of spacecraft to find out.
-These missions are all unmanned.
+What’s out there?
+We’ve sent lots of unmanned spacecraft to find out.

-One of the latest missions went back to the moon, but to a different part of it.
-The moon goes around Earth once a month.
-And the same side always faces Earth.
-That near side is the part we have always visited with men or unmanned spacecraft.
+A recent mission went to a different part of the moon.
+As the moon goes around Earth, the same side always faces Earth.
+This near side is the part we have always visited.

-In 2019, China landed a spacecraft on the far side of the moon.
+Then, in 2019.
+China landed a craft on the far side of the moon.
 It landed in a huge crater.
-Billions of years ago, a large object hit this area.
-It carved out the crater and kicked up rocks from the moon’s mantle.
-The spacecraft will study these rocks.
+Around the crater were rocks from below the moon’s surface.
+China will study them.

 All landings—manned or unmanned—happened on the near side of the moon.
-An unmanned Chinese spacecraft recently landed on the far side.
+An unmanned spacecraft from China just landed on the far side.

 manned Apollo missions

 The moon is large, but it’s not a planet.
 Planets are large, round, and orbit, or go around, the sun.
 Our moon doesn’t orbit the sun.
-It goes around Earth.
-One of the nearest planets to Earth is Mars.
-People may travel there someday.
+It orbits Earth.
+Earth is a planet.
+Mars is, too.

 In 2018, the United States’ National Aeronautics and Space Administration (NASA) landed a spacecraft on Mars.
-It’s studying things that are happening inside the planet.
-In 2019, the craft detected the first “earthquakes,” or “marsquakes,” ever observed on the planet.
+It detected the first “earthquakes,” or “marsquakes,” ever observed on the planet.

 This artist’s rendering shows a spacecraft testing for Marsquakes.

-Beyond Mars are lots of small, rocky objects that go around the sun.
+Beyond Mars are lots of small, irregular objects that go around the sun.
 These are asteroids.
-Asteroids are small and irregular.
-They are important to study because long ago objects similar to them came together to build rocky planets like Earth and Mars.
-Asteroids may have valuable minerals we could mine someday.
+Long ago, objects like asteroids came together to build rocky planets like Earth and Mars.
+Asteroids may contain valuable minerals.

 Some asteroids come close to Earth.
 A Japanese spacecraft is exploring one named Ryugu.
-It is shaped like a cube with lots of boulders.
-Last year, the spacecraft shot a large "bullet" at the asteroid.
-The blast kicked up material, some of which the spacecraft caught and will bring home for study.
+Last year, the craft shot a large "bullet" at the asteroid.
+This kicked up material for the spacecraft to catch for study.

-A United States (U.S.) spacecraft is exploring an asteroid named Bennu.
-The spacecraft will sample the asteroid and later bring that sample back to Earth.
+Another spacecraft launched from the United States (U.S.).
+It is exploring an asteroid named Bennu.
+Later, it will bring back samples to Earth.

 This image shows the Bennu asteroid next to the Eiffel Tower, for scale.